ibm-cloud-docs/openwhisk/runtimes.md

   image:   "openwhisk/nodejs8action:b99d71e"
   ```

 Runtimes are updated regularly.
 These updates include security fixes and minor version updates to the packages inside the runtimes.
-Minor version updates might introduce backward compatibility breaks.
+Minor version updates might introduce breaks in compatibility with earlier versions.
 Runtime updates might impact your actions.
 You must migrate actions that are running a runtime to a newer version by updating it.

 Apps that run on deprecated runtimes cannot be completed successfully until the runtime is updated to a supported one.
 When troubleshooting a failing action to identify whether a runtime is deprecated, check for `deprecated=true` in the query response.
-To update the runtime, see [changing action runtime](/docs/openwhisk?topic=cloud-functions-actions#actions_update)
+To update the runtime, see [changing action runtime](/docs/openwhisk?topic=cloud-functions-actions#actions_update).

 These runtimes are deprecated:
 <ul>